coder477/StudentFullStackAPP/README.md

 * pymysql for MySQL connection

 ### Improvements:
-* Unit Tests can be added (Added only Integration testing due to time constraint)
+* Unit Tests can be added (Added only Integration testing in the application here)
 * React App is a simple application and interface and validations can be improved.